rohithegde/rohithegde.github.com/_posts/2018-01-07-checklist-for-onboarding-developers-to-a-project.md

 Hence the need for all of us to have side projects :smile:

 [!["Dilbert - Code mocking"](/assets/images/dilbert_code_mocking_dt130224.jpg "Dilbert - Code mocking")](http://dilbert.com/strip/2013-02-24){:target="_blank" rel="nofollow"}

-Feel free to add your thoughts, questions, doubts, suggestions as comments below.